B11EB MERCURY Code - Rear HVAC Temperature Control Input Circuit Short

 B11EB:15 Rear HVAC Temperature Control Input Circuit Short to Battery or Open

-Labor: 1.0The cost of diagnosing the B11EB MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B11EB MERCURY code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 |What is B11EB MERCURY code meaning?Under normal operation, the rear auxiliary control is supplied a 5-volt reference and ground from the Heating, Ventilation, and Air-Conditioning (HVAC) Module.
 When the auxiliary blower motor speed, airflow mode or temperature control is adjusted, the HVAC module reads the voltage from the rear auxiliary climate controls on the auxiliary blower motor speed, airflow mode, and temperature control feedback circuits to determine the requested setting.
 The OBDII code sets when the HVAC module senses an open, or short to ground or voltage on the rear auxiliary climate controls blower speed input circuit.